coding-kitties/investing-algorithm-framework-documentation/docs/Getting Started/orders.md

 The framework will automatically update the status of your order if it has been changed by the broker or exchange.
 This means that the filled, remaining, status and order fee attributes of your order will be updated.

-:::warning Pending orders are checked automatically The framework will automatically check your pending orders every time your strategy runs.
+:::info Pending orders are checked automatically
+The framework will automatically check your pending orders every time your strategy runs.
 This means that you don't have to call the `check_pending_orders` method of your algorithm component in your strategy.
 This method is only useful if you want to check the status of your orders in between strategy runs (e.g. in a recurring [task](/tasks) you define or when you